mfjohnson/RepData_PeerAssessment1/PA1_template.md

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+The following table contains a summary of rows with missing row values and those rows with values present (NOT NA) in the dataset (i.e. the total number of rows with NAs):

 ```r
 missingStepValues <- is.na(activity_data$steps)